cylc/cylc-doc/src/7-to-8/major-changes/platforms.rst

 Cylc 7 defines settings for remote :term:`jobs <job>` in each :term:`task's <task>` definition.

-Cylc 8 allows site administrators to configure :term:`platforms <platform>`.
+Cylc 8 allows site administrators (and users) to configure :term:`platforms <platform>` in ``global.cylc``.
+A platform can have multiple hosts with associated platform-specific settings.
+Users only need to select the platform for their task jobs.
-Each platform is a group of settings.
-The user needs only to select a platform for their tasks, and does not need to set all the settings.

 .. warning::